 It doesn’t have to be that way.
 We will share ideas on this site to:

 - Clarify the shortcomings of today’s schools.
 This won’t rely on international comparisons and test scores.
-This will be the Old Schools in a New Era page.
+This will be describing Old Schools in a New Era page.

 - Describe the new era and its implications for schools including how students learn and the societal forces impacting schools.
 This will be the New Era page.

 - Provide a new conceptualization of schooling for this new era.

-I want to see schools (even the word “school” gets in the way of rethinking) that are places of action, where the doors swing both ways tapping the goldmine of community resources, where schools are a beehive of active students in a variety of ventures and expression, and where teachers and administrators draw upon their creativity in creating schooling fitting our changing democracy.
+I want to see schools (even the word “school” conjures an image and gets in the way of rethinking) that are places of action, where the doors swing both ways tapping the goldmine of community resources, where schools are a beehive of active students in a variety of ventures and expression, and where teachers and administrators draw upon their creativity in creating schooling fitting our changing democracy.